William Cockayne: Later life

 William Baffin was equipped for one of his northern voyages by Cockayne and others of the Merchant Adventurers' Company and a harbour in Greenland was named in his honour, called 'Cockin's Sound' on the Admiralty chart.

 He bought estates at Denchworth, Berkshire (now Oxfordshire); Elmesthorpe, Leicestershire and Rushton Hall in Rushton, Northamptonshire which were later the homes of his descendants.
 He gave each of his six daughters £10,000 on marriage, leaving his son an annual rent roll of above £12,000.

 He died on 20 October 1626, in his sixty-sixth year, at his manor house at Comb Nevill in Kingston, Surrey, and was buried in Old St Paul's Cathedral, where his funeral sermon was preached by John Donne and a monument was raised to him.
 The grave and monument were destroyed in the Great Fire of London in 1666.
 His name appears on a modern monument in the crypt, listing important graves lost in the fire.

 Family

-He married Mary Morris on 22 June 1596 in London, and they had seven children together:
+He married Mary Morris (who, after Cockayne's death married The Earl of Dover) on 22 June 1596 in London, and they had seven children together: